ElenaCM-0/disys/music_player_test/README.md

     ```bash
     sudo apt install openjfx
     ```
+    - It is also necessary to have GStreamer

 ## How to test it
 1. If you have downloaded and installed a new version of Java, make sure it is configured to be used in then terminal.